 "Maturity models" aid enterprises in understanding their current and target states.
 Enterprises that already embrace data science as a core competency, as well as those just getting started, often seek a road map for improving that competency.
 A data science maturity model is one way of assessing an enterprise and guiding the quest for data science nirvana.

-Check out this updated whitepaper that revisits data science maturity along several dimensions with the goal to provide both an assessment tool and potential road map:
+Check out this updated technical brief that revisits data science maturity along several dimensions with the goal to provide both an assessment tool and potential road map:

 Strategy—What is the enterprise business strategy for data science?